thiagoAciely/learningGit/README.md

 ## Subtitle

-simple file MODIFIED 3 on a branch
+simple file MODIFIED 3 on a branch, MASTER conflict